State College, Pa.

 2011 Society of Professional Journalists’ Mark of Excellence Awards

 Improved organizational structure of Collegian’s editorial division by implementing independent staffs for social media (which grew Twitter followers from about 7,000 to more than 20,000) and multimedia; combined news and sports copy desks into a universal hub

 Worked at least 60 hours per week at the Collegian, in addition to being a full-time student; read my senior column here

 Budgeted the paper daily and assisted with page one design

 Served as a member of the Collegian, Inc. Board of Directors

 Represented The Daily Collegian on the Penn State Student Leaders Roundtable

-Students, alumni and people from across the nation turned to the Collegian for updates.
-The Collegian flew off newspaper stands; even a special edition that came out on a Sunday.
-A student painted an entire gallery of Collegian-inspired works, at right.
+Meanwhile, people from across the nation turned to the Collegian for updates.
+The Collegian flew off newspaper stands, even a special edition that came out on a Sunday.
+A student painted an entire gallery of Collegian-inspired works (above).
 Print was relevant.

-Here are a few of the papers we produced that year.
+Here are a few front pages from that year: